dmolitor/robust-adaptive-experiments/README.md

 arm.
 The outcomes from the control arm are sampled ~Bernoulli($\theta=0.5$) and the treatment arm are sampled ~Bernoulli($\theta=0.6$) for an ATE = $0.1$.
-The bandit algorithm used here is Thompson Sampling and the experiment will stop as soon as a statistically significant ATE has been detected.
+The bandit algorithm used here is Thompson Sampling (TS) and the experiment will stop as soon as a statistically significant ATE has been detected.

 ``` python